 How Professional Manufacturers Actually Handle This

-The good news is that experienced manufacturers have developed legitimate strategies for working within these constraints.
-None of them are magic bullets, but they're honest approaches that actually work.
+The good news: experienced manufacturers have developed legitimate strategies.
+None are magic bullets, but they're honest approaches that actually work.

 The Serving Size Workaround

-The most straightforward fix: recommend 2-4 gummies per serving instead of one.
-It's not elegant, but it's honest.
+The most straightforward fix: recommend 2–4 gummies per serving instead of one.
+Not elegant, but honest.

 Encapsulation Technology That Actually Works

-Microencapsulation sounds fancy, but it's a genuinely useful tool.
-By protecting sensitive ingredients and reducing the space they need, you can accomplish a lot:
+Microencapsulation sounds fancy, but it's genuinely useful.
+By protecting sensitive ingredients and reducing space, you can accomplish a lot:

 - Spray-dried beadlets keep probiotics alive and prevent omega oxidation